 In 1672, George Fox, founder of the Quaker sect, visited Carolina, met Batts, and visited him at his Chowan plantation.
 Fox reported that Batts "had been a rude, desperate man" but that he attended some of Fox's meetings and seemed interested in healing by means of prayer.
 Fox says that Batts "had been Governor of Roanoke" and refers to him as "the Old Governor."
 No other sources support this claim.

 Pasquotank County takes great pride in knowing that the first land grant in North Carolina occurred there when Kiscutanaweh, chief of the Yeopim Indians deeded to Nathaniel Batts all ye land on ye southwest side of Pascotank River from ye mouth of ye sd river to ye head of New Begin Creeke.
-What falls between the cracks many times, however, is that the land at that time was a part of Norfolk County, Virginia, the deed was actually recorded there.
+What falls between the cracks many times, however, is that the land at that time was considered to be part of Norfolk County, Virginia, and the deed was actually recorded there.
 Therefore, the first recorded land grant in North Carolina actually belongs to George Durant.

 Only little is known of George Durant.
 However, the story of Durant and the tract of land that would come to be known as Durants Neck in present-day southern Perquimans County is a very interesting story.

-Shortly after his marriage in January 1658 in Northumberland County, Virginia to Ann Marwood, Durant decided he wanted to make a home away from his Nansemond County residence.
+Shortly after his marriage in January of 1658 in Northumberland County, Virginia to Ann Marwood, Durant decided he wanted to make a home away from his Nansemond County residence.
 Where Durant was living at the time is not known.
 Possibilities include Northumberland County, Westmoreland County, or Nansemond County.
 It is known that at this time, he joined with at least six other gentlemen including John Battle, Thomas Relfe, Roger Williams, Thomas Jarvis, John Harvey, and John Jenkins to explore the Albemarle area, at the time a Virginia frontier called Roanoke.
-Many of these men brought land which Durant was witness to, including the one dated September 24, 1660 to Nathaniel Batts.
+Many of these men bought land which Durant was witness to, including the one dated September 24, 1660 to Nathaniel Batts.
 It is possible that Durant was employed by Batts.
 Richard Batts, Nathaniel Batts brother, was a sea captain, and it is known that Durant was a mariner.

 It is known that land was purchased from Cisketando, a Yeopim Indian chief on August 4, 1661.
 Shortly after, Durant purchased more land from the Yeopim.
 This deed is now recorded in the Perquimans County records, making it the oldest deed in North Carolina.
 The area that Durant settled, now known as Durants Neck, proved to be a good location for him.
 Located in present Perquimans County on a tract of land jutting into the Albemarle Sound, the soil proved to be good for growing corn and wheat.
 In addition, cattle and swine were prosperous, as were the numerous forest animals.
 Unfortunately, Durant would have many problems with this tract of land.